cistechfutures/sexylog/README.md

 This makes the `logger` object available (yes, globally) anywhere in your code, like so:

 ```

-logger.warn("running logging test");
+(1) logger.trace("running logging test");
-logger.info("running logging test");
+(2) logger.debug("running logging test");
-logger.debug("running logging test");
+(3) logger.info("running logging test");
-logger.trace("running logging test");
+(4) logger.warn("running logging test");
-logger.error("running logging test");
+(5) logger.error("running logging test");

 ```

 ## Setting log level

 currently sexylog is set via an environment variable named `LEVEL` at the command line.

 NOTE: Logging levels are show in order of priority.
-If you set the variable to TRACE all log levels above will print out.
+If you set the variable to TRACE all log levels above this level will print out.
-If you set the log level to WARN, only warn and nothign below will print out.
+If you set the log level to WARN, only WARN and ERROR message will be printed, but nothing below these levels will print out.

 Exmaple: